How do I know if my pet needs Dental help?

 Fido’s dog breath and Tabby’s tuna breath aren’t something to be ignored – they usually indicate an oral problem, and the sooner you have it treated by your veterinarian (and learn to care for it yourself), the sooner you and your pet can smile proudly.
-Periodontal disease is an infection of the tissue surrounding the teeth that takes hold in progressive stages.
-It starts out as a bacterial film called plaque.
+Periodontal disease is an infection of the tissue surrounding the teeth that take hold in progressive stages.
+It starts out with a bacterial film called plaque.
 The bacteria attach to the teeth.
 When the bacteria die they can be calcified by calcium in saliva.
 This forms a hard, rough substance called tartar or calculus which allows more plaque to accumulate.
-Initially, plaque is soft and brushing or chewing hard food and toys can dislodge it.
+Initially, the plaque is soft and brushing or chewing hard food and toys can dislodge it.
 If left to spread, plaque can lead to gingivitis, an inflammation of the gums, causing them to become red and swollen and to bleed easily.
 As plaque and calculus develop below the gum line, professional cleaning will be needed to help manage it.
-If the plaque and tartar buildup continues unchecked, infection can form around the root of the tooth.
+If the plaque and tartar buildup continues unchecked, the infection can form around the root of the tooth.
 In the final stages of periodontal disease, the tissues surrounding the tooth are destroyed, the bony socket holding the tooth in erodes and the tooth becomes loose.
 This is a very painful process for your four-legged friend, but these problems can be averted before they even start.

 Dental Care at St. Francis Pet Care Center